-A clinic dedicated to patients with glomerulonephritis (GN) opened this fall by the Duke Division of Nephology offers a more convenient, centralized setting to help patients comprehensively manage the complexities associated with GN.
+A clinic dedicated to patients with glomerulonephritis (GN), opened this fall by the Duke Division of Nephrology, offers a more convenient, centralized setting to help patients comprehensively manage the complexities associated with GN.

 Patients presenting with symptoms concerning for GN often require kidney biopsy, immune suppression treatments, and meticulous long-term monitoring that includes frequent blood and urine laboratory tests.
 They may require multiple outpatient visits to monitor changes in health status related to GN or adverse effects of treatment regimens.

 “The goal of this clinic is to localize the care of glomerular disease,” says Harpreet Singh, MD, a nephrologist and GN specialist who completed advanced training focused on the care of patients with GN.
 “By creating a dedicated clinic, we can respond quickly to identify the medical challenges that often occur and develop a personalized treatment plan.”
 Patients referred with proteinuria or hematuria can receive prompt testing and care at the clinic, she says.

 Nephrologist John Duronville, MD, has helped streamline the native kidney biopsy process to simplify reviews of test results.
 A team of nephropathologists at Duke helps provide GN diagnosis.
 David Howell, MD, PhD, and new faculty member Laura Barisoni, MD, contribute to the diagnostic efforts.

 “When caring for patients with GN, it is critical to be able to see them as soon as a referring physician identifies symptoms concerning for new GN or when there is evidence of relapse of an existing GN,” Singh says.
 “Patients that may be demonstrating symptoms of nephrotic syndrome or nephritic syndrome should be referred immediately.”